Moneycorp: International expansion

+Technical development

-Throughout its expansion, Moneycorp continues to enhance its technical innovations as well as develop its all-new payment technology, while keeping a focus on security and compliance through its sophisticated financial crime monitoring systems, bank-grade compliance, and proper segregation of client funds.
+Throughout its expansion, Moneycorp continued to enhance its technical innovations as well as develop payment technology, while keeping a focus on security and compliance through its financial crime monitoring systems, compliance, and segregation of client funds.

-Moneycorp stated it has more than 40,000 customers and send payments to over 190 countries.
-The company has more than 150 partners internationally.
+By 2022, Moneycorp stated it had more than 40,000 customers and sent payments to over 190 countries.
+The company had more than 150 partners internationally.

 Services

 Throughout the various trading divisions, Moneycorp offers its clients: